Shuvam-Chakraborty/Latex2Markdown/README.md

 - **Support for Custom Commands**: Handles specific LaTeX commands like `\href` and `\par`, ensuring they are appropriately converted to Markdown.
 - **Abstract Syntax Tree (AST)**: Generates an AST from the LaTeX input and writes it to `ast.tex`.
 - **Makefile Integration**: Includes a `Makefile` to streamline the build and run process.
+- **Scripted Execution**: Added a `run.sh` script for simplified execution, allowing users to specify input and output files directly.

 ## Workflow